Amazebot/bbot.chat/public/docs/core.md

 - `bot.pause()` does shutdown then returns to `loaded` for resuming as is
 - `bot.reset()` is used for testing, to clear and return to `waiting` status

+When bBot is first imported, it has a status of `waiting` before any adapter or middleware is loaded, so it can customised before `load` or `start` is called.

 `start` can be called without first calling `load`, to do both in one.

 `bot.getStatus()` returns the current status, being `waiting`, `loading`,